syncfusion-content/maui-docs/MAUI/TextInputLayout/How-To.md

 ---
 layout: post
 title: How to | SfTextInputLayout |.NET MAUI | Syncfusion
-description: Explains the text input layout customization
+description: Learn here all about stroke thickness customization in Syncfusion .NET MAUI Text Input Layout (SfTextInputLayout) control and more.
 platform: maui
 control: SfTextInputLayout
 documentation: ug
 ---
-# How to
+# How to Customize the thickness of stroke?

 ## Customize the thickness of stroke